firebase/firebase-docs/codelabs/codelab-friendlychat-web/steps/test.md

 > aside positive
 >
-> **Important**: After you have cloned or downloaded the code from the respository, access the 📁 `angularfire-start` directory in your console, and run `npm install` to install dependencies.
+> **Important**: After you have cloned or downloaded the code from the repository, access the 📁 `angularfire-start` directory in your console, and run `npm install` to install dependencies.

 ## Create and set up a Firebase project
 Duration: 05:00